 How to Style the Elevated Combat Boot for the Office

 The second most accessible look is the elevated combat boot.
 While I love a pair of Docs and own a couple of pairs, the silhouette isn't always easiest to wear with work trousers and skirts.
 Since the combat boot trend has been back for a bit, there are now a lot of versions that are more streamlined and more conducive to a work wardrobe while still being comfortable, supportive, and practical.
-I have found many elevated combat boots that are waterproof and some that are also insulated for cold weather.

 Such a boot, depending on its silhouette, can work with wide-leg trousers and midi- to maxi-length skirts and dresses.
-It can also work with elevated joggers, creating a bit of a flight suit effect.
+It can also work with elevated joggers, creating a bit of a flight-suit effect.

 The chunkier the boot, the sturdier the fabric of your pant.
-Your trouser may get caught up on the lacing or the edge of the sole; a heavier fabric (chino, wool, heavier ponte fabrics) can hold its own on such terrain.
+Your trouser may get caught up on the lacing or the edge of the sole; a heavier fabric (chino, wool, heavier Ponte fabrics) can hold its own on such terrain.
 Boots can be worn with shorter pants as long as they slide under the hem to create a continuous line and the hem doesn't get caught up on the top of the boot when you walk.
 Otherwise, you want your pant 1/4″-1/2″ from the ground.

 For skirts and dresses, remember your grunge days.
 Floral dresses that skimmed your shins, loose dresses that hit near the knees, slip dresses that grazed your ankles.
 You're going to want to use that for inspiration.
-Right now, you're going to find a lot of feminine skirts with ruffles and sheer layers, and lots of floral dresses that look straight from the set of Little House on the Prarie.
+Right now, you're going to find a lot of feminine skirts with ruffles and sheer layers, and lots of floral dresses that look straight from the set of Little House on the Prairie.
 Both will work with such boots.

-Polish these shoes often so it's clear they are for office, and not that you forgot to change your shoes after shoveling your front walk.
+Polish these shoes often so it's clear they are for the office, and not that you forgot to change your shoes after shoveling your front walk.
 This kit has the basics for black leather shoes.
-And if you need hosiery to stay warm, have it also black so you provide a continuous line and not have the boots steal the spotlight.
+And if you need hosiery to stay warm, have it also black so you provide a continuous line and do not have the boots steal the spotlight.

 How to Style Chelsea Boots for the Office